Who is eligible to apply?

 Is there a formal presentation due at the end of the project?

-Yes, all HOUR program recipients are expected to present their project at Fall DREAMS immediately after their summer award.
+Yes, all HOUR program recipients are expected to present their project at one of the next two REAL events, held every fall and spring or other HOUR approved presentation event.
+Projects can be presented in many formats.
+See the REAL Showcase page for examples.
+This presentation should occur within one academic year after the award period is complete.
 Exceptions will be made on a case-by-case basis after the recipient contacts the HOUR office about a conflict.